alrayyes/docker-compose-nginx-phpfpm-rabbitmq-mariadb-symfony/README.md

 - PHP5.3 FPM + XDebug
 - Mysql 5.5

-Also included a script (/bin/fix-cache-log.sh) To create cache & log dirs in the root, thereby avoiding permissions issues running this in OSX.
+Also included a script (/bin/fix-cache-log.sh) to create cache & log dirs in the root directory, thereby avoiding permissions issues running this in OSX.